Santa Monica resorts and hotels are among the best in Los Angeles.

 Loews Santa Monica Beach hotel is a 7-minute walk from the Santa Monica Pier and Third Street Promenade.

-The hotel features modern rooms with cool color schemes; all have step-out balconies, some with ocean views.
+The hotel features modern rooms with fresh color schemes; all have step-out balconies, some with ocean views.

 Upgraded rooms add poolside cabanas and patios with fire pits.
 Luxe suites offer living rooms; most have furnished patios or balconies.

-There's a fine-dining California-cuisine restaurant with ocean views, along with two sophisticated lounges, including a buzzy tapas bar.
+There's a California-cuisine restaurant with ocean views, and two sophisticated lounges, including a buzzy tapas bar.

 There's also a heated outdoor pool and a hot tub, plus a chic spa with oxygen treatments and a fitness room.
 Read more about Loews Santa Monica Beach Hotel here.